 Rosalina remembers a time when she could not afford to send her son to school.
-For lack of funds, her 13-year-old boy was stuck at home, with no opportunities except manual labor.
+For lack of funds, the 13-year-old boy was stuck at home, with no opportunities except manual labor.

 When most people see a goat, they see a cute barnyard animal.
 When ADRA sees a goat, we see an investment.
 Here are 7 ways goats change lives.